michaeldidonato/node_api_project/README.md

 This node.js app allows you to get, create, update and delete products, users and orders.

+You can perform CRUD operation with the following endpoints: /products, /users, /orders.
+You can add a params :id to get, create and update a single item.

+Also you can filter orders based on the date using "date" variable querystring with the format "YYYY-MM-DD"

 ## Built with

 * Node.js